glen487/FNCQAD/README.md

 Check node status and version.
 This gives a quick overview of the current status for you nodes.
 Main use case is to quick see that all nodes are confirmed, synced and on the correct software versions.

 #### Basic features
 !!!
-This do not replace watchdog in any way.
-And current version do not support multi nodes on same ip address!!!
+This do not replace watchdog in any way.!!!

+Multinode on same IP address now supported.

 Recommend using the watchdog.
 Check running version against local config file.